flatlandchurch/flatland-site-hugo/content/beliefs.md

 image: https://i.imgur.com/I0fxJTM.jpg
 ---

 At Flatland we are passionate about introducing people to Jesus.
 We believe that following Him is the way to life.
-Please take a few minutes to watch our video to find out more.
+Please take a few minutes to watch our video to find out more.<br><br>

 {{< vimeo 1068177766 >}}